mblunier/betgame/brasil2014/README.txt

 	'tips' and 'final'.
 Their content should be saved as files to be available for restoring.

+  /category/{name}/{value}
+	Creates or updates category {name}.
+When specifying 'DELETE' as {value}
+	the corresponding category is deleted unless there exist players with this category.
+Any other {value} just updates or creates the category.

   /match/{id}/{team1}/{team2}
 	Specifies the team mnemonics for the stage 2 match with id {id}.
 This is required after stage 1 and after every stage 2 match.